TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CoreMergers/Review.rst

 --------------

-A Core Merger can give a +2 vote on :pn:`Code Review` and :pn:`Verified` if there has already a positive vote by another Core Merger.
+A Core Merger can give a +2 vote on :pn:`Code Review` and :pn:`Verified` if there is already a positive vote by another Core Merger.

 .. _Gerrit-No-brainers:
 .. _Gerrit-Low-brainers: